 I'll look at community responses and innovative ideas, too, and help you to think more imaginatively, creatively and positively about what's possible, and - if you are enquiring on behalf of someone else - how you might work together to come up with other ideas and solutions.

-I can't advise you what to do - those decisions lie with you, or with the person about whom you're enquiring - but what I can and will do is provide you with a 'crash course' in understanding care and support options focused around you or the person you are concerned with - including the ordinary goods, services, activities and opportunities that may help make sure as good a life as possible is enjoyed.
-Our discussion will take into account yours and/or the person's interests, his or her personal history, and their approach to life, as well as any physical or mental ill health issues.
+I can't advise you what to do - those decisions lie with you, and/or with the person about whom you're enquiring - but what I can and will do is provide you with a 'crash course' in understanding care and support options focused around you or the person you are concerned with - including the ordinary goods, services, activities and opportunities that may help make sure as good a life as possible is enjoyed.
+Our discussion will take into account yours and/or the person's interests, their personal history and approach to life, as well as any physical or mental ill health issues.

 I'll explain some of the key words and phrases you may come across - such as 'personalisation', 'direct payments', 'NHS continuing health care' - and point you in the right direction in terms of what to ask for, and who to contact.